-A charitable support and information website for people with unknown primary cancer, and their carers.
-CUP also aims to raise awareness and undertake, promote and support research.
-There is information about uknown primary cancer, its treatment and research, and a message board where you can talk to others with unknown primary cancer.
+The CUP Foundation provides support and information for people with unknown primary cancer and their carers.
+The CUP Foundation also aims to raise awareness and undertake, promote and support research.

 This coalition of cancer charities raises awareness of less common cancers.
 It aims to move these cancers higher up the political agenda.